Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 All right, joining us now, former Secretary of State Mike Pompeo is with us.

-You know, Sean, I I think those are both spot on.
+You know, Sean, I think those are both spot on.

-They were they were they were late in delivering actually committed weapon systems, and then the weapon systems they committed to were uh too small and didn't quite meet the needs of what the Ukrainians actually needed to be successful to win, to drive the Russians back uh second today.
+They were late in delivering actually committed weapon systems, and then the weapon systems they committed to were too small and didn't quite meet the needs of what the Ukrainians actually needed to be successful, to win, to drive the Russians back second today.

-Even as we sit here, uh the Europeans are underwriting this horror that we're seeing in Ukraine.
+Even as we sit here, the Europeans are underwriting this horror that we're seeing in Ukraine.

 This is underwriting Vladimir Putin.

-And we we all know this this war gets fought out as much economically as it does on the ground.
+And we all know this war gets fought out as much economically as it does on the ground.

-And you know, when I watch President Biden say, well, we sanctioned everything we can.
+And when I watch President Biden say, well, we sanctioned everything we can.

 It wasn't a serious effort to actually drive down the ruble, drive up the cost for the Russians, and make Vladimir Putin make the difficult decision about whether he wanted to fight on in the face of a global economic onslaught on him and his leadership team.

-The when I look at the Ukrainians, I think they've shown incredible courage, valor when given the weaponry to to fight back uh an army that is a far outgunning them and outmanning them and do it with great effectiveness.
+When I look at the Ukrainians, I think they've shown incredible courage, valor, when given the weaponry to fight back an army that is afar outgunning them and outmanning them and do it with great effectiveness.

 It's an insurgency battle that's proven it can work.

-Uh, but if you look at the the entire country, I mean we have now a city like Mariupol that is in rubble.
+But if you look at the entire country, I mean, we have now a city like Mariupol that is in rubble.

-Um you see it we uh we had, I guess Senator Danes was there last week, and he saw the mass graves in Busha, and it's devastating.
+You see, we had, I guess Senator Daines was there last week, and he saw the mass graves in Busha, and it's devastating.

-We hear other reports of 900 is up to nearly a thousand people in a mass grave, and that's including innocent men, women, and children.
+We hear other reports of 900 up to nearly 1,000 people in a mass grave, and that's including innocent men, women, and children.

 What should the American doctrine be here?

-Uh I saw that Senator Chris Koons had mentioned from from Maryland that he thought it might be a good idea to put American boots on the ground.
+I saw that Senator Chris Coons had mentioned from Maryland that he thought it might be a good idea to put American boots on the ground.

 I am dead set against that.